@GwtCompatible(serializable=true, emulated=true) public class LinkedListMultimap<K,V> extends Object implements ListMultimap<K,V>, Serializable

 key-value mapping is not removed from the multimap, Map.Entry.getValue()

-multimap does not alter the value returned by getValue()
+multimap does not alter the value returned by getValue(), though a

 public boolean containsEntry(@Nullable Object key, @Nullable Object value)